mbrowniebytes/yii2-clean-assets/README.md

     ],
 ],
 ```

-To use this extension, call it from the command line
+Then call the extension from the command line

 ```
 /path/yii/web/assets> ls -l